unoplatform/uno/doc/articles/features/routed-events.md

 ### Property `OriginalSource` might not be accurate on _RoutedEventArgs_

-In some cases / events, it's possible that the `OriginalSource` property of the _RoutedEventArgs_ is `null` or referencing the element where the event crossed the _native-to-managed_ boundary.
+In some cases/events, it's possible that the `OriginalSource` property of the _RoutedEventArgs_ is `null` or referencing the element where the event crossed the _native-to-managed_ boundary.

 This property is however always accurate for "Pointers", "Manipulation", "Gesture", and "Drag and drop" events.